For Teens in Foster Care - Adoption is a Lifeline

 When it finally came time to meet Darien, they would do anything they could to bring him halfway across Pennsylvania.
 A few pieces of paperwork at his location meant delays in transporting him to see his new family.
 Travis ended up driving the 221 miles to the detention center himself to pick up Darien.
 Love knows no barriers and, in this case, Travis and Maranda wouldn’t let anything stop them.

 After 2,189 days in foster care, on May 5th, 2021, Darien was officially adopted by The Karenbauer’s.
 “It just feels like he gets to live”, Maranda says.
 It’ll be a day they remember forever, happy tears and all.
 After nearly six years in foster care, Darien has found his forever home surrounded by love and support.

 Since Darien’s adoption, The Karenbauer’s say they’ve felt lighter and Darien feels like the weight he has been carrying is gone.
-A gentle reminder that teens need love, a family and a stable home – well past their teen years is a promise that the Karenbauer’s have committed to with Darien.
-Imagine all the other teens waiting to experience the same hope, joy and security.
+A gentle reminder that teens need love, a family, and stable home – well past their teen years is a promise that the Karenbauer’s have committed to with Darien.
+Imagine all the other teens waiting to experience the same hope, joy, and security.

 Become a Foster Parent

 Teens like Darien make up less than 10% of all adoptions and are some of the least likely to find a foster home.
 We need your help to give teens the hope, love, and future they deserve.